Skip to main content

 Mitigates loss of employees in the 1st 90 days

 Preparation checklist: Job description, payroll/benefits, employment contract (intellectual property, privacy and security, non-compete, disciplinary policy), role.
-Another thought about the pre-onboarding period: send a welcome letter, a video of their future team introducing themselves, practical information like where to go on the first day, who is their contact when arriving, who is their “buddy” and provide a schedule of onboarding on day one.
+Another thought about the pre-onboarding period: send a welcome letter, a video of their future team introducing themselves, practical information like where to go on the first day, who is their contact when arriving, who is their “buddy,” and provide a schedule of onboarding on day one.
 First day: Activities on day one: Setup, access to software and accounts, paperwork to be signed, roles & responsibilities (expected results, KPI, core values), introduction to team members & managers.
 In addition, on day one have a meet & greet, have the “buddy” conduct a tour, set up the tools and ID cards they will need to commence their work, share resources that are available and how to access them, commence training in snackable bites, orient the “newbie” to the indepth training and the phases.

 Onboarding Checklist